Melorix Medical

 Our Solution

-Our patent-pending implantable device is engineered to simplify lymphatic microsurgeries like lymphovenous anastomosis (LVA) while promoting long-term lymphatic fluid patency.
-We developed this device through direct conversations with clinicians and researchers.
+Our patent-pending implantable device is engineered to simplify lymphatic microsurgeries like lymphovenous bypass (LVB) while promoting long-term lymphatic fluid patency.
+We designed this device through direct conversations with clinicians, researchers, surgeons, therapists, and patients.

 Contact us